seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 It is a cause worthy my spleen and fury,
 That I may strike at Athens.
 I'll cheer up
 My discontented troops, and lay for hearts.
-'Tis honour with most lands to be at odds;
+'Tis honor with most lands to be at odds;
 Soldiers should brook as little wrongs as gods.

 *Exit*